Out of gallery

 RSC Horizon Prize, John Jeyes Award

-June 2021, Dr. Siahrostami and her international collaborators were named winners of 2021 Environment, Sustainability, and Energy Division Horizon Prize: John Jeyes Award from the Royal Society of Chemistry (RSC).
+Dr. Siahrostami was named winner of 2021 Environment, Sustainability, and Energy Division Horizon Prize: John Jeyes Award from the Royal Society of Chemistry (RSC).
 The "RSC Horizon Prize" highlights the most exciting, contemporary chemical science at the cutting edge of research.
 These prizes are for teams or collaborations that are opening up new directions and possibilities in their field.

 Congratulations to Claude for his Accepted Paper in Nature Nanotechnology!